 In Russia, classic draughts remained an incredibly popular game until the nineteenth century, but never became a sport in the contemporary sense of the word.
 It was impossible to hold tournaments because there were no unified conditions for competition.
 Bets and odds were established immediately before the game as described in Gogol’s Dead Souls, where Nozdryov and Chichikov are arguing specifically about this.
 The ‘huff’ rule was also applied based on an agreement between the parties.
 However, there was virtually nothing written about draughts.

 The first journal article about draughts in Russia was published by writer Nikolay Karamzin in the early nineteenth century.
 Chess players were the ones responsible for the first writings about draughts techniques in Russia.
-In 1827, Saint Petersburg University professor and grandmaster Alexander Petrov created a guide on how to play draughts.
+In 1827, Saint Petersburg University professor Alexander Petrov created a guide on how to play draughts.
 In the late nineteenth century, journalist, writer and historian Mikhail Gonyaev published the ‘Charter of the Game of Draughts’.
 This is when the notorious ‘huff’ rule was officially abolished, and draughts tournaments started being held in accordance with Gonyaev’s Charter.
 In 1891, a draughts periodical appeared in Russia for the first time as two historians and journalists, Davyd Sargun and Pavel Bobrov, began publishing the Shashechnitsa journal.
 Both men happened to be chess players, but also major promoters of the game of draughts.

 At the end of 1892, Russia held its first draughts tournament.
 It took place in Kiev and had the status of an intra-city competition in which eleven people took part.
 But Kiev was a major and highly cultured city in Russia at the time.
 The tournament ended up having far-reaching consequences.
 Historian Pavel Bodyansky, who won the Kiev tournament, organised the first All-Russian Draughts Tournament in Moscow two years later in July 1894.
 The participants included eight draughts players, and first place was shared by Sergey Vorontsov and Fyodor Kaulen, the author of the ‘Kaulen opening’ that draughts players know well.
 As for Vorontsov, he survived the revolution and took part in tournaments as a Soviet draughts player.
 His victory at the 1927 Moscow Championship, when he was 71-years-old, became legendary.